 Add a rectangle of cute patterned paper to the back of the frame and reassemble the frame.

-Easy peasy and the final result is so cute!!
-Now I have a new inspirational piece for my living room, and it totally matches my farmhouse style.
+Now I have a new inspirational piece for my office, that matches my style.

 Frequently Asked Questions:

-You can make the paint look weathered and old by not doing a good job of painting.
-Miss spots, show brush strokes and then sand unevenly to give an even more distressed look.
+You can make the paint look weathered and old by not doing a bad job painting the project.
+Miss spots, show the brush strokes, and sand unevenly to give an even more distressed look.

 If you don't have any grocery bags, you could use a garbage bag, a dry crunchy towel, or even steel wool.
-You want a material that the paint won't really soak into and will give you lots of harsh lines while painting with it.
+You want a material that the paint won't soak into and will give harsh lines while painting with it.

-By design, a paintbrush applies paint smoothly which is not the end result we are going for.
+By design, a paintbrush applies paint smoothly which is not the final result we are going for.

-You can use any type of paint, including acrylic paint (also known as craft paint), latex paint, and oil-based or water-based paints.
+Yes, you can use any paint to upcycle a picture frame.
 The distressed look comes from how it is applied.

-The best part of using a sealant is your furniture piece will look old for a long time!
+The best part of using a sealant on furniture is the piece will look old for a long time!
 Yeah, it's a little ironic.

 - This Fiskars Paper Trimmer is easy to use and cuts nicely without frayed edges.